Anshuman7t/Model-FineTune/README.md

     llama_sft_trainer.train()

 LoRA (Low-Rank Adaptation), which allows us to train efficiently by modifying only a small part of the model:
 * r (rank): We set it to 8, which balances between the complexity of the model's modifications and the memory usage.
 Lowering this reduces memory use but may impact performance.
+If we increase this then the model will capture more complex information but also increases memory usage and computational cost.
+And if we decrease this the model will more efficient but potentially less expressive or accurate, especially on complex tasks.
 * lora_alpha: Set to 16, this controls the scale of the updates.
 Lower values mean smaller updates and slower learning, but too high can lead to overfitting.
-* lora_dropout: Set to 0.1 to prevent overfitting by randomly dropping some of the updates during training.
+* lora_dropout: This is a dropout rate applied to the low-rank matrices during training.
+Dropout is a regularization technique where a percentage of the units (in this case, from the low-rank matrices) are randomly set to zero during training.
+Set to 0.1 to prevent overfitting by randomly dropping some of the updates during training.